 - Brick Jackson in Sym-Bionic Titan

-- Bullwinkle in an upcoming Rocky and Bullwinkle short from Dreamworks Animation
+- Bullwinkle in a 2014 Rocky and Bullwinkle short from DreamWorks Animation

 - Crunchy in Dan VS